AlwaysMohan/Spam_mail_detection/README.md

 # Spam_mail_detection
-Here , This is basically a website that will detect spam mails which are received on your device.
-This makes your device safe from fake emails.
+Here is a website that will detect spam emails in your device.
 This is made using (numpy,pandas) or Jupyter notebook.